 I’m not saying you shouldn’t listen to adults, but remember that no one knows what will happen in the future.

-It is possible to shape your future by learning things and acting.
-A person who claims that he has figured everything out might be fooling you.
+It is possible to shape your future by learning and acting.
+A person who claims to have figured everything out might be fooling you.

 Everyone has problems, so do what you want in life.
 Don’t rely on experts who don’t know the future and neither do you.